Pre-modern human migration: Colonial empires

 A period in which various early English colonies had a significant amount of self-rule prevailed from the time of the Plymouth colony's founding in 1620 through 1676, as the mother country was wracked by revolution and general instability.
 However, King William III decisively intervened in colonial affairs after 1688 and the English colonies gradually came more directly under royal governance, with a marked effect on the type of emigration.
 During the early 18th century, significant numbers of non-English seekers of greater religious and political freedom were allowed to settle within the British colonies, including Protestant German Palatines displaced by French conquest, French Huguenots disenfranchised by an end of religious tolerance, Scotch-Irish Presbyterians, Quakers who were often Welsh, as well as Presbyterian and Catholic Scottish Highlanders seeking a new start after a series of unsuccessful revolts.

 The English colonists who came during this period were increasingly moved by economic necessity.
-Some colonies, including Georgia, were settled heavily by petty criminals and indentured servants who hoped to pay off their debts.
+Some colonies, including Georgia and New South Wales (Australia) were settled heavily by petty criminals and indentured servants who hoped to pay off their debts.
 By 1800, European emigration had transformed the demographic character of the American continent.
 This was due to the devastating effect of European diseases and warfare on Native American populations.

-The European settlers' influence elsewhere was less pronounced as in South Asia and Africa, European settlement in this period was limited to a thin layer of administrators, traders and soldiers.
+The European settlers' influence elsewhere was less pronounced as in South Asia and Africa, except French Algeria, European settlement in this period was limited to a thin layer of administrators, traders and soldiers.
 Dutch-speaking settlers known as Boers arrived in southern Africa in the mid-17th century.
+In New Zealand, the 1840 Treaty of Waitangi guaranteed co-existence and cultural freedom for the indigenous Māori on the condition of British sovereignty.
+During the decolonisation of the 19th century, French Algerians were expelled by the new independent government.
+This also happened on a varying scale in many new independent African countries during the era.